Patokyo/mp3-xiao/README.md

 ## Overview

-MP3 Xiao is a compact, battery-powered music player designed from scratch using embedded systems principles.
+MP3 Xiao is a compact, battery-powered music player designed from scratch.
 It features SD card audio playback, a simple button-based interface, and a clean OLED display for navigation and playback information.

 ## Hardware Components
 Microcontroller: Seeed Studio XIAO ESP32-S3